ros-navigation/docs.nav2.org/tutorials/docs/navigation2_gps_navigation.rst

 We can consider two cases here.
 GPS waypoint following is possible in both simulation and real.
 This tutorial was developed based on simulation but all the steps should also apply on a real system.

-Although It might not be the most convinient way, a practical way to collect the GPS waypoints is to traverse the path and collect GPS waypoints on certain points of the path and save the waypoint data to a yaml file.
+Although It might not be the most convinient way, a practical way to collect the GPS waypoints is to traverse the path and collect GPS waypoints on certain points of the path and save the waypoints to a yaml file.

 The action client node then can read this waypoints in yaml file and go through them.
 Assuming that you have ``sensor_msgs::msg::NavSatFix`` message type available under /gps/fix topic and ``sensor_msgs::msg::Imu``
 message type available under /imu/data topic, you might drive the robot to points and use provided gps_waypoint_collectr node to colect GPS coordinates and robot's orientation at that point.